SERVICES PROVIDED THROUGHOUT THE UNITED STATES OF AMERICA

 Dr. Fritz has a doctorate degree in criminology/human services, a master of science degree in emotional disturbance, and a undergraduate degree in psychology.
 He has been appointed by criminal courts to administer forensic polygraph examinations, neuropsychological assessments and evaluations, and comprehensive background investigations.
 He has been court appointed to perform comprehensive sentencing mitigation reports for defendants in state and federal courts.

-In addition to performing sentencing mitigation reports, Dr. Fritz has administered court ordered neuropsychological assessments and evaluations on defendants charged with capital offenses.
-He has an extensive background in neuropsychological screening, mild head injury assessment, child neuropsychological assessment and intervention, advanced training in human clinical neuropsychology, evaluation of attention deficit hyperactivity disorder, topograph brain mapping, quantitative electroencephalography (Qeeg), auditory/visual evoked potentials, and clinical behavioral modification.
-He also has specialized training and certification in non-accusatory interviewing techniques, and criminal investigations.
-Dr. Fritz is licensed by the Illinois Department of Professional Regulation as a private investigator, and is a full member of the American Psychological Association and the International Association of Correctional and Forensic Psychologists.
+Dr. Fritz has an extensive background in neuropsychological screening, mild head injury assessment, child neuropsychological assessment and intervention, advanced training in human clinical neuropsychology, evaluation of attention deficit hyperactivity disorder, topographic brain mapping, quantitative electroencephalography (Qeeg), auditory/visual evoked potentials, and clinical behavioral modification.
+He also has specialized training and certification in forensic interviewing techniques, and criminal investigations.
+Dr. Fritz is licensed by the Illinois Department of Professional Regulation and the Arizona Department of Public Safety as a private investigator, and is a full member of the American Psychological Association and the International Association of Correctional and Forensic Psychologists.

-Mr. Fruchtman has worked in the criminal justice system for over thirty years.
+Dr. Fruchtman has worked in the criminal justice system for over thirty years.
 He is the former director of the Arizona Office of Special Investigations, where he was the lead investigator in over 100 homicide investigations.
 He is currently a college professor in criminal justice, and on the faculty of several colleges and universities.
-Mr. Fruchtman is a doctoral candidate in clinical psychology, and holds a master of science degree in criminal justice from the University of Alabama, and a masters of forensic science degree from National University.
-Mr. Fruchtman has been court qualified as an expert in criminal investigations, polygraph and sentencing mitigation evaluations.
+Dr. Fruchtman has a doctoral degree in clinical psychology, and holds a master of science degree in criminal justice from the University of Alabama, and a masters of forensic science degree from National University.
+Dr. Fruchtman has been court qualified as an expert in criminal investigations, polygraph and sentencing mitigation evaluations.
 He has been appointed by various courts to act as an advocate for defendants.
-Mr. Fruchtman is a licensed private investigator, and is a certified criminal investigator.
+Dr. Fruchtman is a licensed private investigator, and is a certified criminal investigator.

-Mr. Fruchtman's masters degree thesis, "An Examination of Presentence Investigative Procedures and Issues," is a comprehensive thesis on sentence mitigation investigations, and was presented to the American Society of Criminology.
+Dr. Fruchtman's masters degree thesis, "An Examination of Presentence Investigative Procedures and Issues," is a comprehensive thesis on sentence mitigation investigations, and was presented to the American Society of Criminology.
 His thesis has also been published in the Journal of Offender Rehabilitation.
+Dr. Fruchtman is a full member of the American Psychological Association and the National Polygraph Association.

 ROSEMARIE A. URBANSKI, MFS